 - paid directly to the University - not to you.

 Your tuition fees may change slightly each year, so it is important that you put the correct amount on your finance application form.
+To find out what Solent University will charge, visit our tuition fees page.

 You can apply for a maintenance loan to pay for living and course costs.
 It is split into three instalments over the academic year and paid into your bank account over three terms.

-Maintenance / Special Support Grant*
+Special Support Loan

 How do I apply?

 If you live in England you can apply online through Student Finance England.
+Forms are usually updated and made available around February/March each year.

 The application process is different if you’re a student from Scotland, Wales or Northern Ireland.